Epidemiology and surveillance

 - SALMONELLA: The purpose of this network is to monitor Salmonella of non-human origin throughout the entire food chain.
 It complements monitoring of human Salmonella and contributes to the food safety system.
 Officially created in 1997, this network now comprises nearly 150 private and public veterinary laboratories covering 94 French départements.
 It is coordinated by ANSES's Laboratory for Food Safety in Maisons-Alfort.

-- VIGIMYC: for several decades, this network has been monitoring the circulation in France of different species of mycoplasma responsible for disease in domestic and wild ruminants, with particular attention paid to the priority mycoplasmoses listed by the OIE.
-It is made up of around 40 partner laboratories coordinated by the ANSES Lyon Laboratory, which provides a centralised isolate-identification service.
-Since 2005, an average of 360 isolates from 58 départements have been identified each year.
-The isolated strains are added to the collection and used for research and development purposes, as well as more recently for assessing their susceptibility to antibiotics.
+- VIGIMYC: for more than 15 years, this network has been monitoring the circulation in France of different species of mycoplasma responsible for disease in domestic and wild ruminants, with particular attention paid to the priority mycoplasmoses listed by the OIE.
+It is made up of around 35 partner laboratories coordinated by the ANSES Lyon Laboratory, which provides a centralised isolate-identification service.
+Since 2003, between 300 and 500 isolates have been identified each year.
+The isolated strains supply a biological collection and are used for research and development purposes, as well as more recently for assessing their susceptibility to antibiotics.

 Provision of scientific and technical support to surveillance